nLab

 Idea

 The Levi-Civita connection is the unique symmetric connection on the tangent bundle of a Riemannian manifold or pseudo-Riemannian manifold that is compatible with the metric or pseudo-metric.
 The curvature and geodesics on a pseudo-Riemannian manifold are taken with respect to this connection.
-The existence and uniqueness of the Levi-Civita connection is the so-called fundamental theorem of Riemannian geometry.
+The existence and uniqueness of the Levi-Civita connection is called the fundamental theorem of Riemannian geometry.

 Definition